 Visual Representation of a Wave

 A standard diagram of a wave depicts it as an oscillating line moving equally above and below a central horizontal axis.
-The highest points on this line are the crests, and the lowest points are the troughs.
-The horizontal distance between two consecutive peaks is labeled as the wavelength, while the vertical distance from the central axis to a crest or a trough is labeled as the amplitude.
+The highest points are the crests, and the lowest are the troughs.
+The horizontal distance between two consecutive peaks is the wavelength, while the vertical distance from the baseline to a peak or trough is the amplitude.
+Furthermore, waves with wider wavelengths exhibit lower frequencies, whereas waves with narrower wavelengths have higher frequencies.

 0